LeDanix/server_app/README.md

 ### Welcome to my tempo tracking quiz.

-This web app is part of my final degree proyect and finds out the capability of people following the musical tempo of diferents tracks.
+This web app is part of my final degree proyect and finds out the capability of people following the musical tempo.

+It's formed by 30 tracks with diferents tempos and musical genres.
-The web evaluates you into this discipline and gets you a final score based on your accuracy.
+The web evaluates and gets you a final score based on your accuracy.
 Feel free to prove it.

 Good Luck